 The meaning of "community-supported agriculture" as it relates to the mission of our program here at Porter Farms is as follows: CSA participants, through their membership, help pay for seeds, compost, irrigation supplies, equipment maintenance, fuel, labor, etc. In return, the farm provides, to the best of its ability, 22 weeks of fresh, certified organic produce throughout the growing season.

-Our CSA began with 100 member families in 1996, and now includes over 1000 member families from all across the Western and Central New York regions.
-In 2014, we are proudly celebrating our 19th year of providing fresh, organic produce to our valued members.
+Our CSA began with 100 member families in 1996, and now includes over 800 member families from all across the Western New York region.
+In 2017, we are proudly celebrating our 22nd year of providing fresh, organic produce to our valued members.
 Though we have wholesale accounts, our CSA is and will always remain our top priority.